 What should a person do if accused or charged with a crime of first degree criminal sexual conduct?

 If you are accused or are being charged with a crime first degree criminal sexual conduct you should seek legal counsel from an attorney with experience in handling sex crimes.
 Crimes of criminal sexual conduct are very serious.
 Retaining an attorney with experience and knowledge of these crimes is critical.
 It is not enough to simply hire a criminal defense attorney, you require an individual with detailed knowledge and experience as a criminal sexual conduct Michigan lawyer.
 First degree criminal sexual conduct cases are highly complicated and many attorneys do not have the background or knowledge to handle these difficult cases.

-The Law Offices of Shannon M. Smith, P.C. is an office that is dedicated to handling these types of sex crimes.
+The Smith Blythe, PC is an office that is dedicated to handling these types of sex crimes.
 We have the experience and skill to deal with these types of cases and will ensure that a client will receive the best defense possible.

-The Law Offices of Shannon M. Smith, P.C. has had success in defending clients who have had charges of first degree criminal sexual conduct against them.
+The Smith Blythe, PC has had success in defending clients who have had charges of first degree criminal sexual conduct against them.
 If you have been accused or charged with a crime of first degree criminal sexual conduct, please contact our office to set up a consultation.